MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/arm-network-readme.md

 ### Create and authenticate a `NetworkManagementClient`

 To create a client object to access the Azure NetworkManagement API, you will need the `endpoint` of your Azure NetworkManagement resource and a `credential`.
-The Azure NetworkManagement client can use Azure Active Directory credentials to authenticate.
+The Azure NetworkManagement client can use Microsoft Entra credentials to authenticate.
 You can find the endpoint for your Azure NetworkManagement resource in the [Azure Portal][azure_portal].

-You can authenticate with Azure Active Directory using a credential from the [@azure/identity][azure_identity] library or [an existing AAD Token](https://github.com/Azure/azure-sdk-for-js/blob/@azure/arm-network_36.0.0/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).
+You can authenticate with Microsoft Entra ID using a credential from the [@azure/identity][azure_identity] library or [an existing Microsoft Entra token](https://github.com/Azure/azure-sdk-for-js/blob/@azure/arm-network_37.0.0/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).

 To use the [DefaultAzureCredential][defaultazurecredential] provider shown below, or other credential providers provided with the Azure SDK, please install the `@azure/identity` package: